FIRE Guide

 What Is Financial Independence?

-Financial independence means having enough invested assets to support your lifestyle without needing to work for income.
+Financial independence means having enough invested assets to support your lifestyle without needing earned income to fund the basics.

 • Index funds